FAQ & Documents

 Who is responsible for headstone maintenance after it is placed in the ground?

-The owner of the lot and/or next of kin are responsible for the maintenance of the headstone, including routine cleaning.
-The cemetery is only responsible for maintenance of headstones when damage to the headstone is directly caused by our equipment or crew.
-In these instances, cemetery staff will make reasonable efforts to contact the lot owner and inform them of the damage.
-Note, the District cannot make repairs to headstones without authorization from the owner.
-The District does reserve the right to remove or address the placement of a headstone if it presents a safety hazard.
+The owner of the lot and/or next of kin are responsible for the maintenance of the headstone, including routine cleaning, repair or replacement.
+The District reserves the right to remove or address the placement of a headstone if it presents a safety hazard.